|The City Under the Bridge

 superstitions he found.
 He glanced at the unicorn head carved from white wood.
 Glynnanis was eyeing the edge to their right.

 :Then please walk a little closer to the left, the harp said. :You know I have no fondness for heights...or water.

 “You have no fondness for anything, I think,” Anwyn said with a chuckle then moved that way.

-of a great castle, blocking the late afternoon light and plunging the world into bluish shadows.
-Dark always came
+great castle, blocking the late afternoon light and plunging the world into bluish shadows.
+Dark always came earlier to these

-cloak into ill-mannered wings and lashed his face with strands of his own hair.
-It would be impossible to camp in this
+into ill-mannered wings and lashed his face with strands of his own hair.
+It would be impossible to camp in this wind, for no

 :Then you should make a magical one, Glynnanis scolded.